Lukylix/Igni/README.md

 ## 🎮 Getting Started

-To initiate your journey, install Igni from your respective app store.
+To initiate your journey, install Igni from the [release page](https://github.com/Lukylix/Igni/releases).
 Boot up the app, and let the adventure towards effective power management commence.

 ## 🗺️ How to Navigate